strogiyotec/WanShiTong/External sorting.md

 Lecture - https://www.youtube.com/watch?v=YjFI9CJy6x0

-**Definition** - when a collection of records is too large to fit im main memory.
+**Definition** - when a collection of records is too large to fit in main memory.

 Let's say **user** model has a lot of fields (name,surname,id.email...).
 If we want to make a sort according to ID , it's inefficient to load whole user because of IO.
 That is why we need to use **key sort**.